anic17/Newtrodit-LCL/README.md

 - Some file utilities:
    - File compare
    - File locating
+   - File type checking
+- Up to 48 files open at once

 # Requirements
 Newtrodit doesn't need any special requirements for Windows.
 It can run on Windows versions starting from Windows XP to Windows 11.